 Beef still has a bit of a bad reputation.
 So many people assume beef is unhealthy due to the saturated fat content.
 Newsflash: saturated fat isn’t unhealthy!
 Our bodies need saturated fats.
 Our cells, our brains, our hormones are driven by saturated fat.

 The key is to purchase grass-fed ground beef, which has a higher omega-3 content and a lower omega-6 content.
 It also contains conjugated linoleic acid (CLA) which protects against tumor growth.
-Not to mention that grass-fed cows are great for earth and building topsoil!
+Not to mention that grass-fed cows are great for the earth and building topsoil!

 PASTURE RAISED EGGS

-Less so than beef, but to a certain extent eggs are largely considered a food that should be limited.
+Less so than beef, but to a certain extent, eggs are largely considered a food that should be limited.
 Which is ridiculous, because eggs are one of nature’s most perfect foods.
 The yolks are the healthiest part, so don’t throw ’em out!
 They’re where the vitamins reside.

 Eggs are rich in choline, healthy fats and vitamins.
 They contain omega-3s and are great for the heart, brain, hormones and especially for pregnant mamas!